Muslim women political leaders: Turkey

 Women's formal political participation began with the Turkish Republic.
 A group of women attempted to establish a women's party after the rise of the Turkish Republic but were denied.
 The legal status of women changed between 1920 and 1935.
 Turkish women were granted political rights much earlier than women in other Islamic or European countries.
 They were allowed to vote for local elections in 1930 and national elections in 1934.
 There was also a lot of support from single party leaders for more women's participation in government between 1930 and 1946.
 In the 1935 national elections, 18 women (4.6%) were elected to parliament.
 There was, however, a decline in the participation of women after the multi-party regime.
 Until 1984, the percentage of women in parliament was between .61 and 1.76.
 After 1984, there was a slight increase, but the percentage of women still never surpassed that of 1935.
 For example, in the 2002 election, 24 (4.5%) were women.
 Thirteen of 365 women were in the Justice and Development Party (AKP) and eleven of 177 were in the social-democratic Republican People's Party (CHP).
 Between 1935 and 2004, 126 women were members of the parliament, but 48.9% of them did not get the opportunity for a second term.
 Therefore, of 8,517 seats, only 183 (2.1%) women occupied them.

 Women in Turkish government are generally concentrated in areas associated with traditional women's roles (i.e. education and health).
 Only 14 women have taken part in 16 cabinets occupying 28 ministerial posts since 1971.
-Tansu Ciller, leader of the True Path Party (DYP) became the first female prime minister in Turkey and served until 1996.
+Tansu Çiller, leader of the True Path Party (DYP) became the first female prime minister in Turkey and served until 1996.
 It is statistically proven that the total number of women working in public office has been increasing at a faster rate than males.

 Prime Minister office abolished in Turkey in 2018.

 Since 1995, the number of women in the parliament has been continually on the rise.
 Female representation rate did not fall below 10 percent after the 2007 elections.